 Active subtab

 Introduction

-The Active subtab lists virtual machines (VMs) currently booted on the Cloud Failover Appliance (CFA).
+The Active subtab lists virtual machines (VMs) currently booted on the Backup & Disaster Recovery appliance.

+Active subtab